The Forestry Act

 4. It is required for establishing a duly approved national park, designated scenic area or forest recreation park.

-Should the applications stipulated above be violated, or not used for the said purposes during the assigned period, the leased, sublet or appropriated forestland shall be seized.
+Should the applications stipulated above be violated, or should the land not be used for the said purposes during the assigned period, the leased, sublet or appropriated forestland shall be taken back.

 Article 9

-To carry out any of the following actions in a forest, an application shall be filed with the government agency who shall, together with the relevant local agency, examine the specified area for its suitability for the proposed action.
-After the application is approved, the action may be undertaken within the designated boundaries.
+To carry out any of the following actions in a forest, an application shall be submitted to the government agency, which shall, in collaboration with the relevant local agency, assess the specified area for the suitability for the proposed action.
+Once the application is approved, the action may be carried out within the designated boundaries.

 1. To build or repair a reservoir, roadway, power transmission system or to develop a source of electricity;